Kaplan University Student Loans

 Kaplan University offers several different types of tuition reductions that you should take advantage of if possible.
 One of the many ways to save on your tuition costs is to use the transfer credit option.
 This allows you to apply real life and work experiences as well as convert previous coursework earned into credits.
 Assessment courses are offered to enable students to test out of courses they have already mastered without having to take (and pay for) the course itself.
 Military members can transfer military training into course credit as well.

-Kaplan University also prides itself on being military friendly, offering U.S. active duty, Guard, and Reserve military students tuition discounts of up to 55 percent for undergraduate students.
-Veterans are also offered a discount of 38 percent on undergraduate tuition rates, and spouses and dependent children of active duty military personnel are offered a 10 percent discount for both graduate and undergraduate tuition.
+Kaplan University also prides itself on being military friendly, offering U.S. active duty, Guard, and Reserve military students tuition discounts of up to 55% for undergraduate students.
+Veterans are also offered a discount of 38% on undergraduate tuition rates, and spouses and dependent children of active duty military personnel are offered a 10% discount for both graduate and undergraduate tuition.
 Military spouses and dependents may also qualify for Kaplan University scholarships as well.

 - Military Family Scholarship Program: over 900 scholarships awarded covering up to half the cost of undergraduate tuition

 Scholarships and grants are available from outside sources, and you should be sure to check into any and all clubs or organizations that you may belong to as well as look into your desired field of study.
 Kaplan University also partners with employers to encourage them to promote education benefits for their employees, and many corporations provide corporate tuition grants.
 Check with your human resources department to see if they participate in these or other education benefit programs.